viliusle/miniPaint/src/js/actions/_README.md

 delete-layer.js
 update-config.js

-These Javascript files contain classes that create the actions, which can be run by calling the `do()` method, and reversed by calling the `undo()` method.
-However, normally you will not call `do()` or `undo()` directly on the action.
-Instead...
+These Javascript files contain classes that represent each action.
+They run by calling the `do()` method, and can be reversed by calling the `undo()` method.
+However, normally you will not call `do()` or `undo()` methods directly.
+Instead... the State object will do this for you.

 The application history is managed by the `src/js/core/base-state.js` module.
 It has a `do_action()` method that runs an action then adds it to the history stack so the user can undo it.
 The following examples will show how the state and actions work together.

-## Example 1 - Running a single action that inserts a new layer, and add that action to the undo history.
+## Example 1 - Running a single action, and adding it to the undo history

 ```
 // This import path will change relative to the module you import from:
 import 'app' from './src/js/app.js';

 app.State.do_action(
 	new app.Actions.Insert_layer_action({
 		name: 'Layer Name',
 		type: 'image',
 		data: 'SOME IMAGE DATA'
 	})
 );
 ```

 This example creates an instance of the Insert_layer_action class, then passes that instance to the `do_action()` method on the State object.
-The State object automatically manages adding the action to the undo history.
+This results in the action running immediately then adds the action to the undo history.

-The `app` object is just a module that collects references to a bunch of globally accessible classes throughout the application, it just makes it easier to reference the State object and any action you'd like to run.
+The `app` object is just a module that collects references to a bunch of globally accessible classes throughout the application.
+It makes referencing different actions easier since you don't have to import them individually.

-## Example 2 - Running multiple actions that are undone all at the same time if the user presses "Ctrl + Z"
+## Example 2 - Running multiple actions that are undone all at the same time

 Actions can be grouped together by using the `Bundle_action`.
-This bundle action wraps around other actions and you can give a name and id to the bundle to describe it.
+You give the bundle a name and id to describe it, then a list of actions to run when the bundle runs.

 ```
 import 'app' from './src/js/app.js';

 app.State.do_action(
 	new app.Actions.Bundle_action('bundle_id', 'Bundle Description', [
 		new app.Actions.Update_layer_action(config.layer.id, { x: 0, y: 0 }),
 		new app.Actions.Prepare_canvas_action('undo'),
 		new app.Actions.Update_config_action({ WIDTH: 200, HEIGHT: 200 }),
 		new app.Actions.Prepare_canvas_action('do')
 	])
 )
 ```